Visit Zakynthos: the Greek island of turquoise waters, cliffs and authentic villages

 Les Grottes Bleues: A Fascinating Aquatic Adventure

-Located on the north coast of Zakynthos, the Blue Caves are a natural masterpiece.
+Located on the island’s north coast, the Grottes Bleues are a natural masterpiece.
+A visit to Zakynthos without discovering this magical place would be incomplete.
 Their name comes from the luminous reflections that tint the water an intense blue.
 These spectacular rock formations attract visitors from all over the world every day.

 A touch of mystery and legend